Dihydrogen monoxide is used in pesticides, as a solvent in industry settings and a coolant in nuclear power plants, but you consume it every day.

 However, studies on fog machines suggest there probably is some risk to PG inhalation.
 It might not be a huge risk, and it may be dwarfed by the risk from smoking, but the risk does exist, nonetheless.

 And then there’s the issue of the lack of evidence for the long-term safety of vaping.
 This is brought up a lot, but it is important.
 PG has been around for a while, but long-term safety studies at vaping-like levels of exposure are still thin on the ground.
 To a certain extent, we’re still not completely sure of the risks.

 This shouldn’t really have much of an impact on your view of vaping, though.
 Nobody claims e-cigarettes are completely safe, and you’d expect PG to be partially responsible for any risks that do exist.

 If you want to reduce the potential harm from PG inhalation, you should minimise the amount of it you inhale.
 For example, sub-ohm tanks vaporise more juice per puff and so will expose you to more PG.
 This is especially true because vapers often reduce their nicotine level when they get a more capable atomizer that delivers nicotine more efficiently.

 As Dr. Farsalinos suggests, it’s better to vape less with higher nicotine than to decrease your nicotine and vape more often to feel satisfied.
-So to minimise the risk from PG, it’s probably best to choose more capable atomizer but not reduce your nicotine to compensate; reduce your number of puffs instead.
+So to minimise the risk from PG, it’s probably best to choose a more capable clearomiser but not reduce your nicotine to compensate; reduce your number of puffs instead.

 If you don’t want to take any risk at all, the best advice is to stop vaping.
 But if you don’t mind a small amount of risk, then the substantial improvements over smoking should be more than enough to set your mind at ease.
 PG isn’t an angel, but it probably isn’t going to kill you either.